pasignature/Automated-Selenium-Test---Search-Functionality/README.md

 Discussion
 ---

-I used the following technologies: Selenium 2, TestNG, Java, Gradle, and Android Studio IDE.
+I used the following technologies: Selenium 2, TestNG, Java, Gradle, CircleCI and Android Studio IDE.
 I created the project from scratch in Android Studio IDE and pushed it to version control system, github.
 I wrote the scripts in such a way that it would be easy for another tester to pick it up and continue working on it.
 I also deployed the test on the CircleCI's continuous integration and delivery platform for ease of running the test in an automated way, after every changes or updates.

 Prerequisites
 ---